armory/documentation/_operator_reference/providers.md

 - `environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)
 - `insecureRegistry`: (*Default*: `false`) Treat the docker registry as insecure (don't validate the ssl cert).
 - `paginateSize`: (*Default*: `100`) Paginate size for the docker repository `_catalog` endpoint.
-- `password`:  Your docker registry password
+- `password`:  Your docker registry password.
+Supports encrypted value.
 - `passwordCommand`: Command to retrieve docker token/password, commands must be available in environment
-- `passwordFile`: The path to a file containing your docker password in plaintext (not a docker/config.json file)
+- `passwordFile`: The path to a file containing your docker password in plaintext (not a docker/config.json file).
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `permissions`:
    - `READ`: `[]` A user must have at least one of these roles in order to view this account's cloud resources.
    - `WRITE`: `[]` A user must have at least one of these roles in order to make changes to this account's cloud resources.